 The second smallest of the Canary islands is best reached by ferry from Los Christianos in Tenerife.
-Of volcanic origin, there are two interesting details which can only be found here: Bay leaf forests which have survived nowhere else in the world and which can be enjoyed with walking tours.
+Of volcanic origin, there are two interesting details which can only be found here: bay leaf forests which have survived nowhere else in the world and which can be enjoyed with walking tours.
 And communication is done by whistling, a singularly effective ‘language’ called El Silbo.

-The oldest of the Canary islands is often called ‘The silent island’ or ‘A piece of Africa in Europe’.
+The oldest of the Canary islands is often called ‘The Silent Island’ or ‘A piece of Africa in Europe’.
 This is due to a vast expanse of dunes and beaches, most of them white but with a few black ones too.
 As opposed to the Orotava Valley, there is a distinct lack of vegetation in Fuerteventura.

 In November, El Hierro made minor headlines, because of an underwater volcanic eruption that threw fountains and lava into the air.
 Anywhere in the Canaries one can never forget the volcanic origin of the archipelago.
-Mountains dominate El Hierro together with fertile soil which allows bananas, pineapple, mangos and other tropical fruit to grow.
+Mountains dominate El Hierro together with fertile soil which allows bananas, pineapple, mangos and other tropical fruits to grow.

 The Canaries: a land of “happy people”

 On the other, it refers to the happy-go-lucky nature of the ‘Canarios.’
-They are an extremely friendly, hospitable and laid back people, open and welcoming to foreigners, an attitude which makes it an ideal destination for women travelers.
+They are an extremely friendly, hospitable and laid back people, open and welcoming to foreigners – an attitude which makes it an ideal destination for women travelers.

 The dishes combine Spanish food with elements from Africa and even South America.
 Black potatoes known as papas arrugadas are a specialty.
 They are small tubers with very aromatic yellow pulp and cooked in salted water and even sea water.
 Mojos, piquant sauces based on red or green pepper go with it.

 Fish is another specialty.
 It’s prepared either baked in a salt crust, grilled or sun dried.
 If you prefer, you can have any kind of meat with rabbit stew being a favorite.

-The Canaries produce their own wine, both red and white, much of it coming from the Orotava valley in Tenerife.
-And then, there are liquors, a particular sweet and potent one being banana liquor or honeyed rum.
+Alongside the red and white wine, there are liquors, a particular sweet and potent one being banana liquor or honeyed rum.

-*Today’s post was brought to you by Thomas Cook Travel.
+This post was brought to you by Thomas Cook Travel.